 The Bancroft Library requests a complimentary copy of all publications which make significant use of its collections.

 The University of California Regents own copyright to all photographs by Thérèse Bonney, whether they are held in our collection or not.
-Other institutions may supply you with digital image files derived from original Bonney work in their institution, but if you determine that your use exceeds "fair use" (see Determining Whether Your Intended Use Is "Fair Use") then permission must be granted by The Bancroft Library before publication can occur.
+Other institutions may supply you with digital image files derived from original Bonney work in their institution, but if you determine that your use exceeds "fair use" (see Determining Whether Your Intended Use Is "Fair Use") then a license must be obtained before publication can occur.

 [Fernand Leger sitting next to his painting of three women], Thérèse Bonney photograph collection [graphic], BANC PIC 1982.111 ser.
 16 Leger, Fernand--POR 15. © The Regents of the University of California, The Bancroft Library, University of California, Berkeley.